xpmatteo/videoworld/README.md

  - clean up repositories both interface and implementation
  - throw away specification package and all its contents
  - throw away old struts classes
- - copy in the project the LocalDate classes and friends
  - remove dependency from tw-commons jars

 BEFORE TRAINING